Project “End-to- end digitization”

 Front-end and back-end teams working in parallel make sure that product customisation functions properly from the point of sale via production up to delivery of the product.MORE

-The group sells a variety of established bed brands under one roof and is represented in various European markets.
-The broad range of the product portfolio – that ranges from luxury bed brands in the high-price segment to discount mattresses – covers nearly every variant of sleeping furniture.
+The group sells a variety of established brands under one roof and is represented in various European markets.
+The broad range of the product portfolio ranges from luxury to discount furniture.
 Each brand also has its own specific sales channels and very different types of customers.
 This segmentation was something the company wanted to reshape together with ROI.
 The approach: a unified and integrated ‘end-to-end’ process from the customer request to the delivered product was to be defined and used together with new technologies for all brands.
 Here there were two risk areas: for one, no one knew how the customers at the point of sale would take to the technologies.
 On the other hand, it still remained unclear how the processes in the value chain would be changed by the digital sales channel.

 To find this out, two ROI teams were used.
 One of these took care of the back-end integration of the IT and thus everything that happens from the merchandise management ERP system all the way to production.
 The second team accelerated the development of the digital channel, starting with the customer experience at the point of sale, working through the ordering process and on to the factory itself.